-- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data. - Level 3-Unobservable inputs that are supported by little or no market activity that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.
+- Level 2-Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data. - Level 3-Unobservable inputs that are supported by little or no market activity that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.

-The carrying values of cash and cash equivalents, accounts payable, accrued expenses and Paycheck Protection Plan loan approximate their fair values due to the short-term nature of these assets and liabilities.
+The carrying values of cash and cash equivalents, accounts payable, accrued expenses and Paycheck Protection Program ("PPP") loan approximate their fair values due to the short-term nature of these assets and liabilities.
 The Company's warrant liability is carried at fair value and is classified as Level 3 measurements.
 The carrying value of the Company's long-term debt assumed from the Periphagen transaction is classified as Level 3 (See Note 3).